Juvenile Justice and Delinquency Prevention Committee (JJDPC)

 becoming involved with the formal juvenile court process.

-The co-chairs of the Diversion Subcommittee are George Mosee and Angel Stewart, Juvenile Probation Officer, Cumberland County Juvenile Probation.
+The co-chairs of the Diversion Subcommittee are George Mosee, Executive Director of the Philadelphia Anti-Drug/Anti-Violence Network and Angel Stewart, Director of Administration and Grant Programs with the Juvenile Court Judges' Commission.
 Members of the subcommittee are drawn from across the spectrum of the juvenile justice system including probation, prosecutors, public defenders, state agencies such as the Department of Human Services, the Department of Education, the Juvenile Court Judges' Commission, law enforcement, victims' services, and mental health providers.

 Questions about the work of this Subcommittee should be

-directed to Maddy Roman-Scott at mromanscot@pa.gov or (717)
+directed to Teresa Wilcox at tewilcox@pa.gov or (717)

 Diversion Subcommittee Members